benmfaul/XRTB/README.md

     }
 }

-RTB4FREE writes its logs to REDIS, default channel "logs", which you can change with in the "app" object.
+RTB4FREE writes its logs to ZeroMQ, default channel "tcp://*:5574", topic is 'logs'shown in the app.zeromq object above.
 The "seats" object is a list of seat-ids used for each of the exchanges you are bidding on.
 The seat-id is assigned by the exchange - it's how they know whom is bidding.
 The name attribute defines the name of the exchange, as it will appear in all the logs.
 The id is the actual id name the bidder sends to the exchange as the seat id - how the exchange knows who you are.
 The bid attribute tells the bidder where the JAVA class is for that exchange.
 In the above example, 3 exchanges are described.

 The "app" object sets up the rest of the configuration for the RTB4FREE server